Responsive Header

 How to Make the BEST Oatmilk Pumpkin Spice Latte at Home

 I am not ashamed to admit that I love a good Pumpkin Spice Latte.
 What I do not like, however, is the $8 price tag at Starbucks.
 That's right, $8!
 The upcharge for Oatmlk pushes the drink over what is already a steep price to pay.
 I've been on a mission to make a PSL at home that rivals the coffee shop version–without using store-bought syrup.
-If you're like me
+If you're like me and adore your fall PSLs, you'll love this recipe on how to make the BEST oatmilk pumpkin spice latte from the comfort of your own kitchen.
+Sip this yummy fall drink while cozied up with a great fall book like Bobbin for Answers!
+Try it with these delicious blueberry scones!

 Read More »